AmberPhillips/hello-world/README.md

 # hello-world
 A store for ideas, resources, or share and discuss things with others

-Hai I'm Amber, I love horses, dancing, and minecraft.
+Hello I'm Amber, I love horses, dancing, and videogames.
 Math is hard but coding is fun.